 Please Also Note: Valuation.
 In the event that Registrant references private investment funds owned by the client on any supplemental account reports prepared by Registrant, the value(s) for all private investment funds owned by the client shall reflect the most recent valuation provided by the fund sponsor.
 If no subsequent valuation post-purchase is provided by the Fund Sponsor, then the valuation shall reflect the initial purchase price (and/or a value as of a previous date), or the current value(s) (either the initial purchase price and/or the most recent valuation provided by the fund sponsor).
+The valuation could reflect the initial purchase price (and/or a value as of a previous date) by the fund sponsor).
 The valuation could reflect the initial purchase price (and/or a value as of a previous date) but the actual current value(s) (to the extent ascertainable) could be significantly more or less than the valuation reflected.
 The client's advisory fee shall be based upon reflected fund value(s).